 2. It Helps Reduce Acne

 A study done on mice found that exposing the sebaceous glands to a temperature of -8° Celsius reduced the number of sebocytes (sebum-producing cells), thus preventing excessive sebum production (2).
+Controlled sebum production in humans can be helpful in treating acne.

 3. It Improves Blood Circulation